10xrashed/library_manager/README.md

 The application presents a command-line interface.
 Follow the prompts in the main menu to perform various library management tasks.
 Input is validated to ensure data integrity.

+ ## Data Persistence

+The system automatically manages data through files:
+-   `library_data.txt`: Stores the main library collection.
+This file is created/updated automatically on program exit and loaded on startup.
+-   `library_backup.txt`: A safety backup created automatically when clearing the entire library.
+-   CSV export functionality allows saving data to a user-specified `.csv` file.

 ## Author

 -   **10xRashed** - Data Structures Lab Project